Major Nelson: How’d you get in that crazy bottle, anyway?

 While I recognize the worth of analytics in educating the old-school and ignorant NBA hierarchy about Nellieball, and making it easier for Nellieball coaches and GMs to retain their jobs while re-shaping their teams, the truth of the matter is that analytics did not lead this revolution.
 It followed.
 It did not invent this revolution.
 It validated it.
 What is being called the Analytics Movement is in actuality a baggage train.

-Statphreaks, I hate to break it to you, but while you were still pimply-faced kids banging away at your laptops in math camp, Don Nelson was inventing the modern NBA on the backs of cocktail napkins.
+Statphreaks, I hate to break it to you, but while you were still pimply-faced nerdlets banging away at your laptops in math camp, Don Nelson was inventing the modern NBA on the backs of cocktail napkins.

-And paving the way for the 2015 World Champion Golden State Warriors.
+Paving the way for the 2015 World Champion Golden State Warriors.

 A Toast: I know neither this post, nor indeed this blog, will have any lasting impact on Don Nelson’s legacy.
 I’ve simply been howling in the wind, writing in water.
 For whatever reason, because he was too far ahead of his time, or for more personal reasons, Nellie will never get the full credit he deserves for his role in Warriors and NBA history.
 He is the Edward de Vere of NBA basketball.